-CDBG is a flexible program that provides communities with resources to address a wide range of unique community needs.
-The City is responsible for developing its own priorities and programs within HUD guidelines through the Consolidated Planning process.
-To develop and implement an effective program, the City actively engages residents, local and regional agencies, the Continuum of Care, businesses, developers, nonprofit institutions, philanthropic organizations, and community-based and faith-based organizations at each stage of the process, including:
+CDBG and HOME are flexible programs that provide communities with resources to address a wide range of unique community needs.
+The City is responsible for developing its own priorities and programs for each program within HUD guidelines through the Consolidated Planning process.
+To develop and implement effective programs, the City actively engages residents, local and regional agencies, the Continuum of Care, businesses, developers, nonprofit institutions, philanthropic organizations, and community-based and faith-based organizations at each stage of the process, including:

-- Identification of housing and community development needs; - Development of a Five-Year Consolidated Plan that establishes the City's needs, program goals, and funding priorities; - Preparation of an Annual Plan that outlines the proposed use of each year's allocation; - Preparation of a Consolidated Annual Performance Evaluation Report (CAPER) that provides an account of expenditures and program accomplishments; - Development of an Assessment of Fair Housing (AFH); - Consideration of substantial amendments to the Citizen Participation Plan, Consolidated Plan, Annual Plan, CAPER, and AFH; and - Providing for public comment and hearings for proposed plans.
+• Identification of housing and community development needs;

+- Development of a Five-Year Consolidated Plan that establishes the City's needs, program goals, and funding priorities; - Preparation of an Annual Plan that outlines the proposed use of each year's allocation; - Preparation of a Consolidated Annual Performance Evaluation Report (CAPER) that provides an account of expenditures and program accomplishments; - Development of an Assessment of Fair Housing (AFH); - Consideration of substantial amendments to the Citizen Participation Plan, Consolidated Plan, Annual Plan, CAPER, and AFH; and - Providing for public comment and hearings for proposed plans.